thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: tip
-When assembling all or part of the frontpanel it is sometimes necessary to flip the assembly.
+When assembling all or part of the front panel it is sometimes necessary to flip the assembly.
 To avoid having the M4 socket screws fall out you can use masking tape to hold them in place, or use a cardboard sheet from the packaging to cover the socket screws while flipping the assembly (see video).
 :::

 ::: warning